yuran1811/moodify/README.md

 #### Facebook Integration

+- To load events data from Moodle, ensure that you have logged in at [here](https://courses.ctda.hcmus.edu.vn).

+> **Info**: Visit the Moodle site frequently to update new events.

+> **Note**: The extension will not work if you are not logged in to the Moodle site.
+The extension will automatically log in to the Moodle site if you have enabled the `Auto Sign In` feature.If you have not enabled the `Auto Sign In` feature, you need to log in to the Moodle site manually to use this feature.

 | Empty                                                     | Not Empty                                               |
 | --------------------------------------------------------- | ------------------------------------------------------- |
 | ![Empty](public/screenshots/facebook-integrate-empty.png) | ![Not Empty](public/screenshots/facebook-integrate.png) |